 Rev. Dr. Greg Mamula

-Rev. Dr. Greg Mamula is serving as the Transitional Executive Minister for the American Baptist Churches of Nebraska and Region Missionary.
+Rev. Dr. Greg Mamula is the Executive Minister for the American Baptist Churches of Nebraska and Region Missionary.
 Greg is a graduate of Williams Baptist College, George W. Truett Baptist Theological Seminary.
 His doctorate in Jewish Context of the New Testament is from Northern Seminary in Chicago.
-He and his wife have two children, and live in Bellevue, NE.
-He is an avid baseball fan, hoodie sweatshirt advocate, tea snob, rec league softball player, and a lover of stories.

 Greg has served Churches Helping Churches ABC Nebraska since 2012 in many ways include preaching, pastor searches, conflict transformation, church training, pastoral continuing education, clergy ethics, Baptist polity and history, the Department of Professional Ministry, consultation and education and other resource opportunities of mission and ministry for local churches through an ever growing network of partnerships.